 *The course is two weeks online and two weeks of travel July 10 through July 21, 2017.

-Download the Syllabus (Adobe Reader PDF)
+Download the Flyer (Adobe Reader PDF)

 Our primary destinations will be the Black Hills in South Dakota and the Yellowstone National Park in Wyoming.
 Participants will explore the Greater Yellowstone Ecosystem from ecological and geological perspectives.
 While on the road to and from Yellowstone, the group will stay at local motels (multiple occupancy).

-The K Bar Z Guest Ranch in Cody, Wyoming will be the group’s primary residence while in the Yellowstone area.
+The K Bar Z Guest Ranch in Cody, Wyoming will be the group's primary residence while in the Yellowstone area.
 Presentations on the topics of carnivore ecology, botany, mining, and human environmental impacts, fire ecology and paleontology will be offered on site.
 We will also talk to park rangers, researchers and other experts in the area.
 Students will have opportunities to use global positioning systems and other field survey equipment for the study of geology and ecology.
-Online coursework will take place one week before and one week after the trip.

 Plants and animals and their adaptations will be identified in a number of ecosystems.
 Students will participate in ecological data collection.
 Visits are planned to a variety of biomes, from alpine meadows to rivers carving spectacular canyons, to the fragile "badlands."
 The environmental impacts of human activity and the current land use issues will be explored.
 In addition, we will have the opportunity to observe the aftermath of various forest fires in the Yellowstone area, see some of the best geology that the West has to offer and discover how geologic processes have led to the development of the present ecosystems.
 We will study present and paleoecosystems and visit geothermal sites, fossil beds, mines and caves.